 Our meal experience is excellent, with our chef and catering team working hard to create meals that are both nutritious and tasty, using fresh seasonal ingredients.
+Residents can experience restaurant-style dining in our dining rooms, overlooking the beautiful countryside.

 A varied weekly activities programme